ihavalyova/DiAtomic/Diatom.tex.md

 - [Plotting](#plotting)

-# **Diatomic** module: what is it used for?
+# **DiAtom** module: what is it used for?
-The Python package **```Diatomic```** allows various calculations for diatomic molecules to be performed.
+The Python package **```DiAtom```** allows various calculations for diatomic molecules to be performed.
 It supports single and coupled channels computations of bound rovibrational levels, intensity calculations, fitting to the experimental data.
 The current functionality covered by the program includes:
 * ..
 * ..

-Just as an example of what you can do with **```Diatomic```** module, if you have a set of potentials for a couple of molecular electronic states represented by points (abinitio, RKR and etc.) and want to see how they look you can do something like:
+Just as an example of what you can do with **```DiAtom```** module, if you have a set of potentials for a couple of molecular electronic states represented by points (abinitio, RKR and etc.) and want to see how they look you can do something like:
 <!--
 ```python
 p = diatom.Plotting()